Anti-Italian sentiment: World War II

 During the Second World War, the United States and the United Kingdom designated Italian citizens living in their countries as alien, irrespective of how long they had lived there.
 Hundreds of Italian citizens, suspected by ethnicity of potential loyalty to Fascist Italy, were put in internment camps in the United States and Canada.
 Thousands more Italian citizens in the U.S., suspected of loyalty to Italy, were placed under surveillance.
 Joe DiMaggio's father, who lived in San Francisco, had his boat and house confiscated.
 Unlike Japanese Americans, Italian Americans and Italian Canadians never received reparations from their respective governments, but President Bill Clinton made a public declaration admitting the U.S. government's misjudgement in the internment.

 Because of the Italian conquest of Ethiopia and Italy's alliance with Nazi Germany, in the United Kingdom popular feeling developed against all the Italians in the country.
 Many Italian nationals were deported as enemy aliens, with some being killed by German submarines torpedoing the transportation ships.

 During the Second World War, much Allied propaganda was directed against Italian military performance, usually expressing a stereotype of the "incompetent Italian soldier".
 Historians have documented that the Italian Army suffered major defeats due to its being poorly prepared for major combat as a result of Mussolini's refusal to heed warnings by Italian Army commanders.
 Objective World War II accounts show that, despite having to rely in many cases on outdated weapons, Italian troops frequently fought with great valor and distinction, especially well trained and equipped units such as the Bersaglieri, Paratroopers and Alpini.

-The German soldier has impressed the world, however, the Italian Bersagliere soldier has impressed the German soldier.

-— Erwin Rommel, on a plaque dedicated to the Bersaglieri in El Alamein.